 If you believe that your child would meet the criteria for Section 504 of the Rehabilitation Act, please contact the school secondary counselor or Site 504 Leads listed below.
 The site 504 Lead can discuss your child's needs and provide you with information on how to initiate the process as appropriate.

-If you have questions about 504 Plans or would like to request a review for assessment, please contact Wellness & Support Services at (650) 833-4208.
+If you have questions about 504 Plans or would like to request a review for assessment, please contact Mental Health & Wellness.